 Bald Eagle Cam: Watch Decorah Eaglets Grow Up Live

-We are gearing up for a third year of bald eagle nest spying.
+We are gearing up for another year of bald eagle nest spying.
 The eagle cam, courtesy of the Raptor Resource Project, is a unique opportunity to witness bald eagle hatchlings grow up.

 Feb.
 23, 2014: First egg laid

 Not much happening in the nest?
 Take some time to read more about bald eagles, especially their nesting habits.

 1. Bald eagles are solitary, but monogamous animals.

 Although they spend winters and migrations alone, bald eagles maintain the same breeding pair year after year.
 If one dies, the survivor will find a new mate.
 The Decorah eagle pair has been together since the winter of 2007-08.

 2. Bald eagles hold the Guinness World Record for building the largest bird’s nest.